Tolc-Software/tolc/README.md

 # From the tolc package
 # Creates the target MyLib_python for the CPython library.
 tolc_create_translation(
-  # Target to translate from
   TARGET MyLib
-  # Language to target
   LANGUAGE python
-  # Where to put the bindings
   OUTPUT ${CMAKE_CURRENT_BINARY_DIR}/python-bindings
 )
 ```